-- SRAM(Static Random Access Memory) usually reffered as RAM memory is a volatile memory and is used to store temporary data i.e. variables.
+- SRAM(Static Random Access Memory) usually referred to as RAM memory is a volatile memory and is used to store temporary data i.e. variables.
 It loses data if we cut off the power supply.

 - EEPROM is a semi-volatile memory and thus can be erased by programming.

-Arduino Pro Mini SpecificationsHere, I have shared few more specifications and functionalities of Arduino PRo Mini.
+Arduino Pro Mini SpecificationsHere, I have shared a few more specifications and functionalities of Arduino Pro Mini.

-- This board doesn't come with connectors already soldered that gives you the flexibility to solder the connectors in any way you want, based on the requirements and space available for your project.
+- This board doesn't come with connectors already soldered which gives you the flexibility to solder the connectors in any way you want, based on the requirements and space available for your project.

 - There is only one voltage regulator incorporated on the board i.e 3.3V or 5V based on the version of the board.

 - The labeling on the voltage regulator defines the version of the board i.e. KB33 represents 3.3V edition and KB50 represents 5V edition.
 However, the board version can also be indicated by measuring the voltage between Vcc and GND pin.